JakeUrban/go/exp/services/webauth/README.md

       --jwt-issuer string                  The issuer to set in the JWT iss claim (JWT_ISSUER) --network-passphrase string          Network passphrase of the Stellar network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")
-      --port int                           Port to listen and serve on (PORT) (default 8000) --signing-key string                 Stellar signing key(s) used for signing and/or verifying transactions comma separated (SIGNING_KEY)
+      --port int                           Port to listen and serve on (PORT) (default 8000) --signing-key string                 Stellar signing key(s) used for signing transactions comma separated (first key is used for signing, others used for verifying challenges) (SIGNING_KEY)
       --stellar-toml-domain string         Domain where stellar.toml is served.
 The private key counterpart of the SIGNING_KEY specified in the stellar.toml file has to be provided via signing-key (STELLAR_TOML_DOMAIN)
 ```